MattKotsenas/jsImageDiff/README.md

 What's it for?
 --------------
-jsImageDiff is a client-side library for 2-way image diffing, with n-way support on the way.
+jsImageDiff is a client-side library for n-way image diffing.
 It's small, lightweight, fast, and has no dependencies on additional libraries. jsImageDiff should work anywhere HTML5 Canvas does.

 How do I use it?
 ----------------